wtlin1228/blog/content/blog/0007-design-pattern-singleton/index.md

 This is my notes for Chapter 5 of [Head First Design Pattern, 2nd Edition](https://learning.oreilly.com/library/view/head-first-design/9781492077992/).

-And where can this pattern be applied in my daily work.
+And where can this pattern be applied in my daily work?

-## What is Singleton Pattern?
+## What is the Singleton Pattern?

 Ensure a class only has one instance, and provide a global point of access to it.